danwalterlink/vault/dnd.mechanics.md

 ## modes of success
 4 stage:
-  clear fail/success : by 5 or more
+  clear/clean fail/success : by 5 or more
   fail/success
+  also applies to hits: clean hit:
+    clean hit: one additional hit dice
+    sloppy? failure: minor mishap

 3 stage: from binary
   dc ± 2: